Massacre of Tranent: Encouragement

 This measure may have been encouraged or incited by the United Scotsmen, a secret society spread throughout Scotland who were believed to be intent on insurgence and the setting up of a Scottish government under Muir of Huntershill.
-It is believed they had been involved in similar protests elsewhere over the 1797 Militia Act.
+It is believed they had been involved in similar protests elsewhere over the Militia Act 1797.

 Day of the incident

 The following day, 29 August, the proclamation was handed to Major Wight, the commanding officer of the recruitment squad; it was initially ignored.
 Later, when a contingent from the local colliery communities, led by 'Jackie' (Joan) Crookston confronted the troops, their response was swift and bloody.
 Several of the protesters, including Crookston, were shot dead out of hand.

 The protesters fled from the centre of the small town into the countryside, pursued by the Cinque Port Light Dragoons, who are reported to have cut down people indiscriminately, caring little whether they were involved in the protest or not.
 Casualty estimates range from around a dozen to twenty or more men, women and children dead, with more injured.

 After the slaughter the troopers are alleged to have carried out rapes and pillage in the small town.